maklachur/AULUNet/README.md

 ## 4. Acknowledgements

-Thank you to the ISIC 2017/2018 Challenge organizers and open-source community for sharing their repos.
+Thank you to the ISIC 2017/2018 Challenge organizers and [UltraLight-VM-UNet ](https://github.com/wurenkai/UltraLight-VM-UNet) for sharing their works.

 ---